SubstructureOne/kestrel-docs/docs/Pillars/faircompensation.md

 reward users whose predictions were close to the final result.
 In this sense it would be a "self-fulfilling prophecy" form of a market.

-This approach would also need to be carefully designed to prevent abuse.
+This approach would need to be carefully designed to prevent abuse.
+It may be more of an interesting thought exercise than an actually practical model.